Building Name: United Nations Headquarters

 New York, NY 10010

 The United Nations (UN) Capital Master plan was a complete renovation of the United Nations Headquarters in New York City.
-The renovation had four major goals:
+The renovation had three major goals:

 - Provide a symbol of Sustainable Renovation Projects